Joint Communication and Channel Discrimination: Main Result

 \subsection{Insights and examples}

 We now provide some insights into the result in Theorem \ref{theorem:rate_exponent_region}.
-As we will see in Sections \ref{sec:channel_discrimination} and \ref{sec:comm_disc_trade_off}, our achievability argument is based on the use of \emph{constant composition codes}, in which all codewords have the same empirical distribution (or type).
-Therefore, one may interpret the input distribution $P_X$ in Theorem \ref{theorem:rate_exponent_region} as being equal (or arbitrarily close) to the empirical distribution of codewords in the employed sequence of codes.
-Under such codebooks, we invoke classical results on binary hypothesis testing to establish that the discrimination errors are given by $\varepsilon_{0,n}(\mathcal{C}_n) \approx e^{-n D(W_s\|W | P_X)}$ and $\varepsilon_{1,n}(\mathcal{C}_n) \approx e^{-n D(W_s\|V | P_X)}$.
-Here the parameter $s \in [0,1]$ is used to trade-off one type of error for the other, and is directly related to the choice of channel discrimination function.
-On the other hand, a channel coding argument for constant composition codes implies that for reliable communication using codewords of type $P_X$, the maximum size of the codebook is $|\mathcal{M}_n| \approx e^{n I(P_X, P_{Z|X})} $.
+To this end, it helps to interpret the input distribution $P_X$ in Theorem \ref{theorem:rate_exponent_region} as being equal, or arbitrarily close, to the type (i.e. empirical distribution) of codewords in the employed codebooks.
+Under such codebooks, classical results on binary hypothesis testing are used to establish that the discrimination errors are given by

+for some parameter $s \in [0,1]$, which is used to tune the trade-off between the two types of error probabilities, and is directly related to the choice of channel discrimination function (or decision region).
+On the other hand, a channel coding argument with constrained input sequences is used to show that reliable communication is achieved provided that the number of codewords in the codebook is $M_n \approx e^{n I(P_X, P_{Y|X})} $.

-As seen through the above explanation, and as one may expect, the type (or empirical distribution) of codewords dictates the performance of both communication and channel discrimination.
-In general, a trade-off between the two arises since a type $P_X$ that maximizes the rate may not simultaneously provide the best discrimination exponents.
-This trade-off is further explored through the following examples. \begin{example} Consider a setting with a binary input, and binary outputs given by
+As seen through the above explanation, and as one may expect, the type $P_X$ of codewords dictates the performance of both communication and channel discrimination.
+In general, a trade-off between the two arises since $P_X$ that maximizes the rate may not simultaneously provide the best discrimination exponents.
+This trade-off is further explored through the following basic examples. \begin{example} Consider a setting with a binary input, and binary outputs given by

-where $N_{Z}$ and $N_{Y}$ are Bernoulli with parameters $p$ and $q$ respectively, and $\theta \in \{0,1\}$.
-Here $P_{Z|X}$ is a $\bsc(p)$, $V$ is a $\bsc(q)$, while $W$ satisfies $W(1|\cdot) = q$ and $W(0|\cdot)=1-q$.
+where $N_{Y}$ and $N_{Z}$ are Bernoulli with parameters $p$ and $q$ respectively, and $\theta \in \{0,1\}$.
+Here $P_{Y|X}$ is a $\bsc(p)$, $P_0$ is a $\bsc(q)$, while $P_1$ satisfies $P_1(1|\cdot) = q$ and $P_1(0|\cdot)=1-q$.
 Therefore, we have